 My appreciation for gardens and landscapes went deeper beyond color and form.
 I paid heed to Crowe’s finer points of light in the garden – the long shadows cast by trees across the lawn, the shafts of light splintering the morning mist, the backlit beauty of a solitary flower heavy with dew.
 It is an experience immensely private and not immediately apparent during the process of gardening – sometimes we are deeply engrossed in the mundane tasks on hand, forgetting to look up.

-When I was in, I was startled by the country’s hard light – the textures and colors, the leaves of eucalyptus or the rocky formations, were clear-cut and reflective.
+When I was in Australia, I was startled by the country’s hard light – the textures and colors, the leaves of eucalyptus or the rocky formations, were clear-cut and reflective.
 The clarity of the Down Under light forced me to rethink my perceptions previously informed by the Northern Hemisphere.
 Landscapes became more sculptural, abstract, and wilder.
 Genteel places created by homesick Europeans paled in comparison with their surroundings – the demarcations between the domesticated and untamed were more sharply drawn than those blurred in Europe and parts of North America.
 The stronger light only compounded that difference.

 Every detail seemingly asserts itself graphically in the Australian light – the orange lichen encrusted rocks, pockmarking the east coast of Tasmania and Victoria, are fully saturated, nowhere muted as they would be in the Northern Hemisphere.
 Clouds seem more alive – their fluffy contours indelibly etched against the antipodean skies.
 Using Northern Hemisphere plants in these areas would feel too contrived and futile – they would appear discordant in the grand landscapes.
 More than anything, light sets the style of the garden.